romi/libromi/arduino_libraries/RomiSerial/docs/Readme.md

 ```

 For the code itself, we tried to mimick the original Arduino code and
-created a setup and loop function.
-The setup function initializes the
+wrote two functions: `setup` and `loop`.
+The `setup` function
-remote device.
-It receives as an argument the name of serial device
+initializes the remote device.
+It opens a serial connection to the
+Arduino to enable the exchange.
+The function takes as a single
-that it should connect to.
-You will be able to specify this name on
+argument the name of serial device that it should connect to.
+You will
-the command line, as we will show below.
+be able to specify this name on the command line, as we will show
+below.

 ```python
 def setup(device):